abana-mu/landing-abana/_careers/customer-success-executive.md

 ---
 layout: blog
-filled: filled
+filled: open
 title: Customer Success Executive
 department: Growth & Sales
 location: Goodlands, Mauritius
-role: ABANA is building a B2B platform which will bring together the diverse stakeholders of the Texitle & Apparel eco-system in the Indian Ocean and Africa.
+role: ABANA has built a B2B platform which brings together the diverse stakeholders of the Texitle & Apparel eco-system in the Indian Ocean and Africa.
 Your role will be to digitally manage our member relationships in co-ordination with our Country Representatives to consistently illustrate the value delivered by our platform.
 tasks: >-
-  * As the internal voice of the customer, you will work with the other functional teams to exceed customer expectations
+  * Demo the platform to potential members virtually and physically and assist them to register and on-board.

+  * Co-ordinate with our international Country Representatives and manage our sales pipeline and budgeting.

   * Analyze membership profiles and their use of the platform.

+  * Propose actions to enable additional revenue generation from active members including new platform functionalities.

   * Generate management reports with relevant analytics

-  * Co-ordinate with Country Representatives on their members’ activity.

-  * Propose actions to enable additional revenue generation from active members including new platform functionalities.

-  * Manage members’ onboarding, expansion, retention and new product adoption.

   * Work closely with our digital marketing team for appropriate customer communication.
 table: >-